 In our modern era of a fast-paced lifestyle and its accompanying stress-inducing factors, we often find ourselves feeling constantly exhausted and anxious with no mental or physical energy whatsoever.
-But did you know that changing your eating habits can actually eliminate those issues whilst providing you with sufficient and beneficial nutrients as well as vitamins for nurturing your physical and mental health?
-In today’s article we will be comparing the Mediterranean Diet Plan vs Paleo Diet.
+But did you know that changing your eating habits can eliminate those issues while providing you with sufficient and beneficial nutrients as well as vitamins for nurturing your physical and mental health?
+In today’s article, we will be comparing the Mediterranean Diet Plan vs. Paleo Diet.

 The Difference Between The Paleo And The Mediterranean Diet

-The Paleo diet puts a strong emphasis on food which was available to us, humans, during the ancient Paleolithic era.
+The Paleo diet puts a strong emphasis on food that was available to us, humans, during the ancient Paleolithic era.

-Therefore, it includes all kinds of meat, eggs, vegetables, seafood, nuts, seeds as well as minimal fruit all the while avoiding diary, processed sugars and grains.
+Therefore, it includes all kinds of meat, eggs, vegetables, seafood, nuts, seeds as well as minimal fruit all the while avoiding dairy, processed sugars and grains.

-This diet includes a rich variety of foods like lean proteins, healthy fats, as well as natural fiber which comes from lots of plant-based foods such as grains, oils, seeds and nuts.
+This diet includes a wide variety of foods like lean proteins, healthy fats, as well as natural fiber, which comes from lots of plant-based foods such as grains, oils, seeds, and nuts.

 Which One Is Stricter?

-Whilst both Mediterranean and the Paleo diets put the main priority on the plant-based sources coming from carbs, Paleo is much stricter when it comes to placing heavy restrictions on grains which makes this method of the eating pattern much more rigid, keeping you from reaping all the benefits you’d otherwise have acquired from consuming whole grains.
+While both Mediterranean and the Paleo diets put the main priority on the plant-based sources coming from carbs.
+Paleo is much stricter when it comes to placing heavy restrictions on grains which makes this method of the eating pattern much more rigid, keeping you from reaping all the benefits you’d otherwise have acquired from consuming whole grains.

-Minimally processed carbs such as oats, barley, farro and buckwheat fills you with a great nutritional resources and energy per bite due to the high amount of fibers as well as phytonutrients and immune-boosting antioxidants they are comprised of.
+Minimally processed carbs such as oats, barley, farro, and buckwheat fill you with a great nutritional resources and energy per bite due to the high amount of fibers as well as phytonutrients and immune-boosting antioxidants they are comprised of.

-And as a result, by extremely restricting your daily carb intake, chances are high that you’ll soon find yourself desperately craving for carbs which, consequently, makes it quite difficult to follow the Paleo diet on a long-term.
+And as a result, by extremely restricting your daily carb intake, chances are high that you’ll soon find yourself desperately craving for carbs, which, consequently, makes it quite challenging to follow the Paleo diet on a long-term.

 Which One Is Better For You?

-It is much less restrictive and plus, offers you a myriad number of food you can eat without any guilt involved.
+It is much less restrictive and offers you an endless number of food you can eat without any guilt involved.

-Additionally, this diet is much more sustainable thanks to its major focus on the three types of macronutrients such as fat, carbs and protein, which is actually one of the reasons it is regarded as more of a lifestyle rather than a diet.
+Additionally, this diet is much more sustainable thanks to its primary focus on the three types of macronutrients such as fat, carbs, and protein, which is one of the reasons it is regarded as more of a lifestyle rather than a diet.

-However, if you prefer to maintain your dietary freedom whilst enjoying yourself with delicious food and its accompanying health benefits, definitely go for the Mediterranean diet.
-And once you do, you’ll be guaranteed to enrich your life with more enthusiasm, energy as well as mental and physiological health whilst fully enjoying the life you lead.
+However, if you prefer to maintain your dietary freedom while enjoying yourself with delicious food and its accompanying health benefits, definitely go for the Mediterranean diet.
+And once you do, you’ll be guaranteed to enrich your life with more enthusiasm, energy as well as mental and physiological health while thoroughly enjoying the life you lead.

 Need More Help With The Mediterranean Diet?